Skip to main content

 Connecting the Abstract to Your Billing Workflow

-The abstract fields above aren't just documentation — they're the inputs to your CAM reconciliation calculations.
+The abstract fields above are not just documentation.
+They are the inputs to your CAM reconciliation calculations.

 • Pro-rata share determines each tenant's allocation percentage